Nirav-M/Fintech_Mod2/README.md

 # Loan Qualifier App

-This project is an app that allows the user to input financial information, and the app will return a list of banks where the user qualifies for a loan.
+This project is an app that allows the user to input financial information, and the app will return a list of banks where the user qualifies for a loan, and offers the user the option of saving this list of loans for which they qualify.
+Also, if there are no banks for which the user qualifies for a loan, the program terminates.

 ---